Student at Risk Response

 - Unusual behaviour or exhibiting a notable change in behavior

-In the event of a crisis, any of the above services can be contacted.
-In most cases the appropriate individual will be the director of the department.
 Depending on the severity, nature and impact of the crisis, a meeting will be convened of all the appropriate services to address and resolve the crisis.
-The manager of Students at Risk will coordinate and convene the team.
+The Chair of Students at Risk Team will coordinate and convene the team.
 When appropriate, the Associate Vice-President (Student Affairs) will be informed and consulted.

 Functions of the Crisis Management Team

 - To provide a sensitive and coordinated response to people personally impacted by the event and to devise a course of action to respond to the crisis.
 This plan will include the identification of appropriate services and a response that is immediate and comprehensive.